nicolegunn/m5_frontend/README.md

 ## Features

-- Filtering Stations based on station type, fuel type, and services
+- Filtering service stations based on station type, fuel type, and services
-- Interactive Map Feature that display custom markers
+- Interactive map feature that displays custom markers
-- Card Component that displays detailed information for each station
+- Card component that displays detailed information for each station

 ## Usage

-- Navigate to the Find a Station page
+- Navigate to the 'Find a station' page
 - Filter stations according to your requirements
 - Click markers for more information on a specific station
 - Enter a location in the search bar of the map which will display stations within the surrounding area